smuthusivasankar/ccbt/README.md

 # CCBT - Computerised Congitive Based Therapy

 It is an online CMS based web solution for medical practitioners to create [Cognitive Based Therapy](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy).
+CCBT is more like Learning Management System where Cases are similar to course, Modules are similar to Lessons and Tasks are similar to topics.

 # Roles